Ompha799/Games-Global-Log-Project/README.md

 #### 2. Destroy Log Service (Triggered Manually)

 * This action destroys the infrastructure in the environment.
-* It does not delete the S3 bucket or DynamoDB table used for state locking.
+* It does not delete the S3 bucket used for state locking.

 ---